OSC/ood-documentation/source/installation/install-apps.rst

 Install Applications
 ====================

-Now we will go through installing all of the Open OnDemand system web
+Now we will install all of the Open OnDemand system web applications:
-applications:

 - :ref:`dashboard`
 - :ref:`shell`